Parasitic worms of the digestive tract

 Warning: this file contains pictures that may be distressing for some persons.

-Dozens of different parasites can be found in the digestive tracts of rabbits, hares, and cottontails.
-Some are very rare, some are pathogenic only under exceptional circumstances; others have barely been studied.
-We will describe those most commonly found in house rabbits.
+The digestive tracts of rabbits, hares, and cottontails can be home to dozens of different parasites.
+Some are very rare, some are pathogenic only under exceptional circumstances, and others have barely been studied.
+In this article, we will be discussing the most commonly found parasitic worms of house rabbits.

 Medirabbit